PROGRAMIK9/Attendance-Tracker/README.md

 ﻿# Attendance-Tracker
-This site tracks attendancem, has a feedback mechanism and also enables teachers to submit leave application.
+This site tracks attendance, has a feedback mechanism and also enables teachers to submit leave application.
 As of now you can only enter attendance considering one subject gets one hour per day.
 To run after cloning: